Cheri Sicard has been featured in:

 Actual hands on demonstrations for how to make cannabis infused bath bombs, bath salts, massage and roller ball oils, wrinkle serums, salves, balms, lotion bars and speed sticks, lip balms, body butters, natural sunscreens, and sexual lube.

 While the course gives you the knowledge you need to create your own signature cannabis topicals creations, I have also included over 60 tested formulas for my favorite marijuana infused bath bombs, bath salts, massage and roller ball oils, wrinkle serums, salves, balms, lotion bars and speed sticks, lip balms, body butters, natural sunscreens, and sexual lube.
-Besides ready-made formulas for kinds of ailments and afflictions, each category also includes a bare bones basic formula that you can customize to your tastes and needs.
+Besides ready-made formulas for all kinds of ailments and afflictions, each category also includes a bare bones basic formula that you can customize to your tastes and needs.

 Frequently Asked Questions